Homepage of Arthur de Jong

 /etc/nsswitch.conf

-Modify /etc/nsswitch.conf to include ldap for at least the passwd, group and shadow maps.
+Add ldap to at least the passwd, group and shadow maps.
 Whether you should also change the other maps depends on the information in your LDAP directory.
-You should include ldap after local lookups (files or in some cases compat).
-Your /etc/nsswitch.conf will contain something like:
+You should include ldap after local lookups.

 passwd: files ldap